Principal Apportionment

 The Principal Apportionment is a series of apportionment calculations that adjust the flow of state funds throughout the fiscal year as information becomes known.
 The series are as follows:

-5. Annual First Recertification (R-1) is calculated by June 25 of the following year.
+• Annual First Recertification (R-1) is calculated by June 25 of the following year.

-6. Annual Second Recertification (R-2) is calculated by February 20 of the second following year.
+• Annual Second Recertification (R-2) is calculated by February 20 of the second following year.

-7. Annual Third Recertification (R-3) is calculated by June 20 of the second following year.
+• Annual Third Recertification (R-3) is calculated by June 25 of the second following year.

 Payments During the Fiscal Year

 Payments for the Advance, First, and Second Principal Apportionments occur from July through June of the fiscal year, and in a proportionate amount provided here.
+Following is an example of a 2024-25 Principal Apportionment:

 Payments After the Fiscal Year